-A side swipe accident happens when the side of one car glances off another vehicle or a stationary object like a street sign or light post.
+A side-swipe accident happens when the side of one car glances off another vehicle or a stationary object like a street sign or light post.
 Fault depends on the specific facts surrounding the accident.
-It can be harder to determine fault in a side swipe accident than in some other types of car accidents.
+It can be harder to determine fault in a side-swipe accident than in some other types of car accidents.

-Side swipe accidents can cause devastating effects, setting off a chain reaction or propelling a car into an oncoming traffic lane.
-Likewise, side swipe accidents can cause spinning, rollovers and fatalities.
+Side-swipe accidents can cause devastating effects, setting off a chain reaction or propelling a car into an oncoming traffic lane.
+Likewise, side-swipe accidents can cause spinning, rollovers, and fatalities.
 But because fault may be hard to determine, the insurance company may try to hold you partly responsible for what happened.

 In a side-swipe accident, the cars are facing more or less the same way.
-One car of them simply brushes past or bumps into the side of the other, causing damage along the doors, side mirrors and quarter panels.
-Side swipe accidents can also occur if a car scrapes past an object that is not moving, including a parked car, mailbox or other object.
+One car of them simply brushes past or bumps into the side of the other, causing damage along the doors, side mirrors, and quarter panels.
+Side-swipe accidents can also occur if a car scrapes past an object that is not moving, including a parked car, mailbox, or another object.

-Many side swipe accidents happen during lane changes.
+Many side-swipe accidents happen during lane changes.
 There are several reasons for this, and some of the most common include:

 - A driver changing lanes without checking blind spots

 - A driver weaving in and out of traffic and changing lanes without signaling

 - Two drivers trying to move into a center lane at the same time

 - A driver speeding up or following two closely and not allowing other vehicles to merge

 Side-swipes also happen when a driver swerves into another lane of traffic to avoid an accident, an object on the road, or another hazard.
 These types of side-swipe accidents are more likely to happen if a driver does not have enough time to react, such as if a driver is distracted, tailgating, or driving under the influence of drugs or alcohol.